Lesotho country profile

 Letsie III was restored as king in 1996 after his father died in a car accident.
 The monarch has no legislative or executive powers.

-He headed a coalition government which unravelled after many members defected to the opposition.
+He served as prime minister in 2012-2015, but lost elections to a coalition of parties headed by Mr Mosisili.
+This gradually unravelled after many members defected to the opposition.

-He came to power in February 2015 following elections which were brought forward by nearly two years after the previous prime minister, Thomas Thabane, briefly fled to South Africa in August 2014, alleging a coup.
-South Africa was involved in mediating during the crisis.
+Thomas Thabane, briefly fled to South Africa in August 2014, alleging a coup, and South Africa was involved in mediating the crisis.

 Radio is the most-popular medium.
 As well as domestic outlets, South African radio and TV stations can be received.